uwefladrich/scriptengine-tasks-ecearth/docs/sphinx/source/tasks/monitoring/nemo-diagnostics.rst

 | Diagnostic Type: Time Series
 | Mapped to: ``ece.mon.nemo_global_mean_year_mean_timeseries``

-This processing task computes the global and temporal average of a 2D oceanic quantity, resulting in a time series diagnostic.
+This processing task computes the global and temporal average of an oceanic quantity, resulting in a time series diagnostic.

 To compute an annual mean, the leg has to be one year long.
 If it is, e.g., six months long, the task will compute the six month global mean of the input variable.